rotundasoftware/cartero-node-hook/README.md

 ### h.getViewAssets( viewPath, options, cb )

-Returns a hash of the assets for the view at `viewPath` keyed by asset type.
-Options may contain:
+Returns a hash of the assets for the view at `viewPath` keyed by asset type. `options` may contain:

   * `urls` - If `true` (default), asset urls are returned.
 If `false`, asset paths are returned (relative to the outputDirPath).
   * `types` - An array of assets types to return.
 If not supplied all asset types are returned.